scranton/contacts-etl-phase21/README.md

 ## Additional Notes

+- The consolidation stage now raises an error if duplicate `contact_id` values are produced; this catches determinism or merge regressions early.
+- `source_count` reflects the number of distinct source systems contributing to a contact, while `source_row_count` captures the total number of source rows merged.
 - All CSV outputs are fully quoted for compatibility with Excel and Pandas.
 - Phone normalization defaults to the United States (`normalization.default_phone_country`).
 - Confidence and referral scores are capped at 100.
 - Each pipeline phase can be re-run independently; downstream stages read the latest CSVs from `outputs.dir`.
+- Tests and documentation use synthetic names, emails, and phone numbers—never commit real PII.

 Happy consolidating!